Sub6Resources/flutter_html/README.md

 );
 ```

-### blacklistedElements:
+### tagsList:

-A list of elements the `Html` widget should not render.
-The list should contain the tags of the HTML elements you wish to blacklist.
+A list of elements the `Html` widget should render.
+The list should contain the tags of the HTML elements you wish to whitelist.

-#### Example Usage - blacklistedElements:
+#### Example Usage - tagsList - Blacklisting:
 You may have instances where you can choose between two different types of HTML tags to display the same content.
 In the example below, the `<video>` and `<iframe>` elements are going to display the same content.

 The `blacklistedElements` parameter allows you to change which element is rendered.
 Iframes can be advantageous because they allow parallel loading - Flutter just has to wait for the webview to be initialized before rendering the page, possibly cutting down on load time.
 Video can be advantageous because it provides a 100% native experience with Flutter widgets, but it may take more time to render the page.
 You may know that Flutter webview is a little janky in its current state on Android, so using `blacklistedElements` and a simple condition, you can get the best of both worlds - choose the video widget to render on Android and the iframe webview to render on iOS.

 ```dart
 Widget html = Html(
   data: """